jaredthirsk/PwdLess/README.md

     4. Client sends nonce + extra info to PwdLess Because IsRegistering is true (of nonce's email in Nonce table), it is expecting user-info in this request `GET /NonceToToken ?nonce=[USER'S NONCE] &extra-info=[USER EXTRA INFO]` <- configurable
-    5. PwdLess creates user in Users table with generated (or supplied) UserId & user info, sets IsRegistering to false, & links nonce's email to UserId in UserEmails table
+    5. PwdLess creates user in Users table with generated (or supplied) UserId & user info, links nonce's email to UserId in UserContacts table
   2. Nonce's email exists
     1. PwdLess generates nonce-email in Nonce table with IsRegistering=False
     2. PwdLess sends WelcomeBack email with nonce to user's email
     3. User enters nonce into client (auto via query strings)
     4. Client sends nonce to PwdLess
-      Because IsRegistering (of nonce's email in Nonce table) is false, no extra-info expected `GET /NonceToToken ?nonce=[USER'S NONCE]`
+      Because IsRegistering (of nonce's email in Nonce table) is false, no extra-info expected `GET /NonceToRefreshToken ?nonce=[USER'S NONCE] -> [REFRESH TOKEN]`
+3. Delete nonce record
-3. PwdLess creates a long-lived refresh token for UserId in RefreshToken table
+4. PwdLess creates a long-lived refresh token for UserId in Users table
-4. PwdLess responds with the refresh token
+5. PwdLess responds with the refresh token
-4. Client can give refresh token to get a short-lived JWT (containing user info, userId, and list of user email(s) to client)
+6. Client can give refresh token to get a short-lived JWT (containing user info, userId, and list of user email(s) to client) `GET /RefreshTokenToAccessToken ?refreshToken=[REFRESH TOKEN] -> [ACCESS TOKEN]`

 # User wants to log out all devices
-* `GET /deAuth` while auth'd (to know UserId)
+* `GET /RevokeRefreshToken` while auth'd (to know UserId)
-* PwdLess deletes UserId's entry in RefreshToken table (disallowing the other clients from requesting a new JWT)
+* set refrehs token to ""
 * maybe even send some signal to tell clients to delete their existing JWTs

 # User wants to add/remove email to account